ScriptFUSION/Porter/README.md

 Limitations
 -----------

- - Filtering always occurs before mapping.
  - Imports must complete synchronously.
 That is, calls to `import()` are blocking.
  - Sub-imports must complete synchronously.
 That is, the previous sub-import must finish before the next starts.

 Testing
 -------

 Porter is almost fully unit tested.
-Run the tests with `bin/test` from a shell.
+Run the tests with the `composer test` command.

 Contributing
 ------------